Bryanhalambeck/expense-analysis/README.md

 # 📊 Category-Level Benchmarking (All Departments)

-This section evaluates how each department’s spending behavior aligns with expectations across categories like Travel, Meals, and Office Supplies.
+This section evaluates how each department’s spending behavior aligns with expectations across categories like Travel, Meals, Office Supplies, Training and Travel.

 Using a custom benchmarking system, we:
 - Calculate what % of each department's budget went to each category